Insights View all

 Environmental Engineer

-Jared is an Environmental Project Manager and Environmental Engineer responsible for coordination and successful completion of climate resilience projects and solar array development.
-He currently manages the Brownfield Cleanup Program, shoreline resilience, and solar design projects.
-Project experience includes Phase I and Phase II ESAs, NYSDEC State Superfund projects (including remedial design and construction oversight), remedial systems operation and maintenance, green infrastructure design, civil engineering site design, shoreline and streambank resilience planning, and structural engineering design of recreational facilities.
+Jared is an Environmental Project Manager and Environmental Engineer responsible for the coordination and successful completion of climate resilience projects and solar array development.
+He currently manages the Brownfield Cleanup Program’s shoreline resilience and solar design projects.
+Jared’s project experience includes Phase I and Phase II Environmental Site Assessments; New York State Department of Environmental (NYSDEC) State Superfund projects, including remedial design and construction oversight; remedial systems operation and maintenance; green infrastructure design; civil engineering site design; shoreline and streambank resilience planning; and structural engineering design of recreational facilities.